Semisimple flat F-manifolds in higher genus: Introduction

 In particular, we prove that to a calibrated flat F-manifold one can univocally associate a sequence of descendant vector potentials describing a cone in an infinite dimensional vector space.
 When the flat F-manifold is Frobenius, such cone is Lagrangian with respect to the symplectic structure constructed via the flat metric, as proved in \cite{Giv04}.
 We then introduce a larger Givental-type loop group (which is not symplectic anymore) and a corresponding action, which is defined on the space of such descendant cones.
 We prove that the action is transitive for semisimple flat F-manifolds, thereby completely generalizing the genus $0$ Givental theory.
-We also recall the definition of homogeneous flat F-manifold given in \cite{BB19} and the related notions of Saito structure without metric (introduced in \cite{Sab98}) and of bi-flat F-manifold (introduced in \cite{AL13}).
-For homogeneous flat F-manifolds we show that the $R$-matrix defining an element of the generalized Givental group is uniquely determined. \\
+We also recall the definition of a homogeneous flat F-manifold given in \cite{BB19} and the related notions of a Saito structure without metric (introduced in \cite{Sab98}) and of a bi-flat F-manifold (introduced in \cite{AL13}).
+For homogeneous flat F-manifolds, we show that the $R$-matrix defining an element of the generalized Givental group is uniquely determined. \\

-In Section \ref{section:F-CohFT}, we study the corresponding generalization of CohFTs, which we call F-CohFTs.
-They were introduced in \cite{BR18}, where the first, all genera, explicit example, relevant for open Gromov--Witten theory, was constructed.
-They are in fact generalizations of partial CohFTs: the gluing axiom at a nonseparating node is dropped and moreover the complete equivariance of the classes with respect to permutation of marked points is broken, as one of them carries a co-vector, instead of a vector.
+In Section \ref{section:F-CohFT}, we study F-CohFTs.
+They are in fact generalizations of partial CohFTs: the gluing axiom at a nonseparating node is dropped and, moreover, the complete equivariance of the classes with respect to permutation of marked points is broken, as one of them carries a co-vector, instead of a vector.
 This removes the necessity of a metric, which is then also dropped.
 Indeed, partial CohFTs in genus $0$ still reduce to Frobenius manifolds, while F-CohFTs give flat F-manifolds.\\